lirenlong/myProject/README.md

 # myProject
-project to combine the library and module
+Project to combine the library and module using gradle.

 # note